jellydator/ttlcache/Readme.md

 #### Original Project

-TTLCache was forked from [wunderlist/ttlcache](https://github.com/wunderlist/ttlcache) to add extra functions not avaiable in the original scope.
+TTLCache was forked from [wunderlist/ttlcache](https://github.com/wunderlist/ttlcache) to add extra functions not avaiable in the original scope

 The main differences are: